An in-depth guide to connecting any kind of headphones to the PS4.

 - Make sure your headset is still in pairing mode (flashing blue light) and wait while your PS4 searches for nearby Bluetooth devices.

 - Once your headphones appear in the list of Bluetooth devices, select them and wait for a moment while they connect.

 - If needed, you may be prompted to register your device to complete the connection.
 Just fill in the necessary details and you’re good to go!

-How to connect regular Bluetooth headphones to PS4
+How to connect non-compatible Bluetooth headphones to PS4

 The methods in this section can work for regular Bluetooth headphones (even Apple Airpods) that aren’t officially compatible with PS4.
 Below are the two options that you can try.

 Using the PS4 Remote Play App

-This option isn’t perfect as there is a possibility that it might not work for some games and unverified devices, but it’s still worth trying out especially if you don’t want to spend on Bluetooth dongles.
+This option isn’t perfect, as there is a possibility that it might not work for some games and unverified devices.
+However, it’s still worth trying out, especially if you don’t want to spend on Bluetooth dongles.

 The PS4 Remote Play app basically lets you access your PS4 through your mobile device using a Wi-Fi connection.
-It allows you to play PS4 games on your phone using the on-screen controller and phone display while also joining chats using your phone’s mic.
+It allows you to play PS4 games on your phone using the on-screen controller and phone display while also joining chats.

 - Download and install the PS4 Remote Play app (Download link: iOS, Android).